-Once your pregnancy is confirmed by a home pregnancy test and an exam by a health care provider, and you have decided that an abortion is the right choice for you, ask for the name of a local clinic, hospital or doctor’s office where abortions are an option.
+Once your pregnancy is confirmed by a home pregnancy test and an exam by a health care provider, and you have decided that an abortion is the right choice for you, ask your health care provider for the name of a local clinic, hospital or doctor’s office where abortions are an option.
 If for some reason you are uncomfortable doing this, or your provider is unable to help, go online to the Planned Parenthood website to access local services.
 Check on your state’s rules about consent and parental involvement or ask your local Planned Parenthood.
 Three visits with a clinic or doctor may be required: the first to confirm the pregnancy and discuss options in detail; the second to perform the actual procedure, and the third for medical follow-up.

 How much does an abortion cost?

 The price of an abortion can vary among clinics and hospitals.
 It’s possible that the procedure may be covered by your health insurance.
 Call to find out the cost of both a medical and in-patient or surgical abortion and follow-up visits.
 All visits are usually bundled into one price.

 How can I make this decision?